hypo69/hypo/docs/gemini/en/consultant/src/bots/chat_gpt_nodejs/chatgpt-telegram/docs/gemini/en/consultant/src/ogg.md

 import ffmpeg from 'fluent-ffmpeg';
 import installer from '@ffmpeg-installer/ffmpeg';
 import { removeFile } from './utils.js';
-import { logger } from './logger'; //Import logger
+from src.logger import logger; // Import logger

 /**
- * Module for converting OGG audio files to MP3.
+ * Module for converting audio files (OGG to MP3) and downloading.
- *
- * This module provides a class for handling OGG to MP3 conversions
- * and downloading OGG audio from URLs.
+ * This module provides functionality to convert OGG files to MP3 and download audio files from URLs.
  */
 class OggConverter {
     /**
      * Initializes the OggConverter class.
-     *
-     * Sets the path for the FFmpeg executable.
+     * Sets the FFmpeg path for processing.
      */
     constructor() {
         ffmpeg.setFfmpegPath(installer.path);